 Bill Clegg took early retirement from teaching and administration in September 2009, but continues in part-time research, supporting and improving crystallography in Newcastle, developing and exploiting synchrotron radiation for structural studies, and engaging in the training of scientists through organising and teaching on international courses on crystallography and synchrotron radiation science.
-He is an author of many research papers and three books, and has served on numerous committees and working parties serving the crystallographic, chemical and wider scientific communities.
+He is an author of many research papers and three books (with a fourth to be published in May 2015), and has served on numerous committees and working parties serving the crystallographic, chemical and wider scientific communities.

 Senior Research Investigator, contributing to the development of crystallography at Newcastle.